Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

 \subsection{$q$ dependence of the parameter optimization at $1.4\,M_\odot$}

 As mentioned in Introduction, there remains uncertainty in the choice of the PBF efficiency factor $q$: while a conventionally-used empirical value is $q\simeq 0.76$ \cite{Page_2009_vector_channel}, a recent microscopic calculation suggests a smaller value of $q\simeq 0.19$ \cite{Leinson_2010}.
-In this section, regarding the $q$ value as an unfixed parameter, we explore how our results depend on the $q$ value, for fixed neutron star mass of $M_\text{NS}=1.4\,M_{\odot}$.
-To this end, we carry out data-driven optimizations for $q \in \{0.19,\,0.30,\,0.40,\,0.50,\,0.60,\,0.76\}$.
-For $q \in \{0.19,\,0.30,\,0.40\}$ we run 10,000 valid iterations, whereas for $q \in \{0.50,\,0.60,\,0.76\}$ we run 5,000 valid iterations.
-The latter three reach cooling-curve slopes sufficiently close to the linear fit to the Cas~A NS data within $\lesssim$\,5{,}000 valid trials; for the former three, which yield comparatively weaker PBF emissivity, we double the budget to better sample the best (top-1) region.
+In this section, treating the PBF efficiency factor $q$ as a free parameter, we explore how the optimized gap properties depend on $q$ while fixing the neutron star mass to the canonical value $M_{\rm NS}=1.4\,M_\odot$.
+To this end, we perform data-driven optimizations for $q \in \{0.19,\,0.30,\,0.40,\,0.50,\,0.60,\,0.76\}$.
+For each value of $q$, we carry out $10{,}000$ valid optimization trials, ensuring a uniform sampling depth across the entire $q$ range and enabling a consistent comparison of the resulting best-fit solutions.

-Figures~\ref{q_grid_all}(a)--\ref{q_grid_all}(f) show, in increasing order of $q$, the top-50 neutron $^3\text{P}_2$ pairing gaps as functions of the neutron Fermi momentum, highlighting the top-10 results.
-Each curve is colored according to the $\chi^2$ value of its resulting cooling curve against the Cas~A NS data: lower $\chi^2$ (better score) appears blue, while higher $\chi^2$ red.
-Figure~\ref{q_grid_all}(a) corresponds to the $q\simeq 0.19$ case and extends the results for $1.4\,M_{\odot}$ in Fig.~\ref{mass_dependence_gaps} to the top-50 set.
+Figures~\ref{q_grid_all}(a)--\ref{q_grid_all}(f) show, in increasing order of $q$, the top-20 neutron ${}^{3}\mathrm{P}_{2}$ pairing gaps as functions of the neutron Fermi momentum, highlighting the top-3 results.
+Each curve is colored according to the $\chi^{2}$ value of its resulting cooling curve against the Cas~A NS data: lower $\chi^{2}$ (better score) appears blue, while higher $\chi^{2}$ appears red.
 As can be seen from the plots, from Fig.~\ref{q_grid_all}(a) to Fig.~\ref{q_grid_all}(c), the colormap shifts steadily toward blue, indicating improving scores as $q$ increases from $0.19$ to $0.40$.
 Beyond that, Figs.~\ref{q_grid_all}(d)--\ref{q_grid_all}(f) show no dramatic further color change, suggesting saturation of the best achievable $\chi^2$ near $q \gtrsim 0.5$.
-In terms of functional form, the top models at small $q$ sometimes exhibit angular shapes (with a steep change) at low density, whereas from Fig.~\ref{q_grid_all}(d) onward the low-density angularity is progressively relieved and, in Figs.~\ref{q_grid_all}(e)--\ref{q_grid_all}(f), the shapes become closer to a smooth bell-like profile.
+In terms of functional form, some of the top models at smaller $q$ exhibit relatively rectangular-like shape at low density, while at larger $q$ the optimized gap shapes tend to be smoother overall.
+In particular, in Figs.~\ref{q_grid_all}(e)--\ref{q_grid_all}(f) many of the competitive solutions display profiles that are closer to a bell-like form in neutron Fermi momentum, although variations in width persist.